 As a DIYer or a beginner woodworker, you may have wondered if cedar wood costs more than what’s reasonable.

 For $9 per linear foot, cedar wood is more expensive than most woods out there.
-To help you decide if it’s worth buying, our team explains why it is priced the way it is.
+Let me break down the reasons behind its cost to help you decide if it’s worth the investment.

 What You Need to Know About Cedar Wood